Page Content

 Clinical training

 During the two years of clinical training in the Abdominal Transplant Surgery Fellowship, you will spend the first year focusing on kidney and multi-organ transplantation along with some time on liver.
 The second year is focused on liver transplantation as well as laparoscopic donor nephrectomies with continued time on kidney transplantation.
 Time is also built into the schedule for research and education on top of the clinical training.
-During your second year, fellows may also choose to perform an elective transplant rotation at another Mayo Clinic campus — Jacksonville, Florida, or Phoenix/Scottsdale, Arizona — or on a hepatobiliary surgery service.
+During your second year, fellows will complete a transplant rotation at Mayo Clinic campus, Arizona.

 Rotation descriptions